 Hair loss can be caused by many different factors.
-Some instances of hair loss are simply down to genetics, while others are the result of taking certain medications or supplements.
+Some instances of male hair loss are simply down to genetics, while others are the result of taking certain medications or supplements.
 There are also a number of illnesses that can cause hair loss, and sometimes hormonal changes are to blame.
 There are many different potential causes, but is wearing a hat one of them?

 Can I lose hair by wearing a hat?